-You may recognise this face as an educator at our OSHC, but did you know she also volunteers as a Research and Evaluation Officer on our Social Impact team?
-Brisbane, meet Elena – a Psychology and Public Policy Major, and a young person making a difference.
+You may recognise this face as an educator at our OSHC, but did you know she also volunteers as a Research and Evaluation Officer on our Social Impact team.
+Meet Elena – a Psychology and Public Policy Major, and a young person making a difference.

 Elena first heard about YMCA when she became involved with the Youth Mentoring Program, and her positive experience as a youth mentor is one of the reasons she has stayed with the organisation today.